MelonKony/millmint/content/utopia/vekllei/society/government.md

 {{<section>}}
 #### Standardisations Directorate

-The *Standardisations Directorate* works to standardise the visual identity of all departments of the Government and boroughs of the Commonwealth, including the appearance and manuals of style of Commonwealth infrastructure and publications.
-Their work includes major brand elements like flags and logos, and specific linguistic and typographic features including typefaces, preferred punctuation and symbols.
+The *Standardisations Directorate* (SSD, also Standards Vekllei) works to unify management and supervision of state bodies and assets in Vekllei.
+It also mandates the responsibilities and visual identity of all departments of the Government and boroughs of the Commonwealth, including the appearance and manuals of style of Commonwealth infrastructure and publications.
+Its work includes both operating procedures and major brand elements like flags and logos, and specific linguistic and typographic features including typefaces, preferred punctuation and symbols.
 It has considerable authority over other departments, which usually lack autonomy to enforce their own visual identity independently.
-Most work for the Standardisations Directorate is performed by in-house designers and artists.
+Most visual work for the Standardisations Directorate is performed by in-house designers and artists.

+The Standardisations Directorate also represents Vekllei in the International Organisation for Standardisation and other industrial standards bodies.

+##### General Office

+The *General Office of the Standardisations Directorate* (GOSED) administrates the directorate, and determines its operations through direct liaison with the Interior and Commonwealth Administrations.

+##### Standards Press of Vekllei

+Publishing House organised vertically in the SSD to prepare and publish materials including technical manuals, standard compilation books, and industrial bulletins.

+##### Industrial Standards of Vekllei

+The *Industrial Standards of Vekllei* regulates industrial regulatory and safety standards of industrial and manufacturing work

+##### Commercial Standards of Vekllei

+The *Commercial Standards of Vekllei*

 {{</section>}}

 {{<section>}}